hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 ## Malaysia

+- Sambal: a chili-based sauce that can be more or less hot/sour/sweet (great to accompany rice or meat)
 - Laksa: sour noodle soup with curry and fish, never have I tasted a soup that is as _bold_ as laksa
 - Tea-based gelato: not my first tea-based ice cream, but they take it here to another level (Matcha, Hojicha, Earl Grey, and many more!)
 - Ayam masak merah: "red-cooked chicken", chicken braised in a sweet and spicy tomato sauce (amazing with cheese naan)